Daniel-Nikpayuk/FNFTA/data entry/README.md

 scripts of course).
 Finally, before running the last cleanup script ("cleanup.tmp3") I manually remove spaces between financial numbers---numbers which are all one number (117 476 becomes 117476 for example).

-With the final "data.tmp4" I copy that into the data\_structure.csv data entry file.
+With the final "data.tmp4" I copied that into the "data\_structure.csv" data entry file.

 ### Dependencies: